 - Never drink and drive: Impaired driving is a bad idea at any age, but it’s especially important for mature drivers to stay safe and avoid driving if you’ve had anything to drink.

-- Be cautious with new medications: If you're on a new medication or have just changed your dosage, carefully monitor your driving abilities.
-Often, medications can have an effect on your alertness and ability to react while driving, and it's best not to drive until you're sure you can do so safely.
+- Be cautious with new medications: If you’re on a new medication or have just changed your dosage, carefully monitor your driving abilities.
+Often, medications can affect your alertness and ability to react while driving, and it’s best not to drive until you’re sure you can do so safely.
 Be sure to ask your doctor or pharmacist about medications that may impact your ability to drive.